 No form of gadget which can be turned on and off is allowed inside the embassy (sorry, fellow selfie lords, no #ATM posts for you) so I just took the LRT to United Nations Avenue Station and walked to Roxas Boulevard from there on the day of my appointment.
 I was early so I killed time at the Starbucks at the end of the avenue and read the Lonely Planet book I brought (no social media, remember?) in a backpack together with my documents.
 Little did I know that the entrance to the embassy for US visa applicants is on the far left.
 Fortunately I realized it in time and brisk walked to it as if doing so would prevent Thanos from doing the snap.

 There were actually a few more minutes to spare before my schedule when I arrived but they were already letting people for that schedule in.
-That being said, don’t even think about coming late.
+For that reason, don’t even think about coming late.
 Just right outside the embassy are people who offer safekeeping of gadgets to applicants who didn’t do their homework.
 A colleague left his Samsung to one when he applied so I guess it’s safe?
 According to him, the fee depends on the cellphone.
 Now ain’t that inneresting.

 There’s an X-ray machine as you go inside so by now you should already know